A-Hmao language: Classifier inflections

 One unusual feature of A-Hmao morphology is the existence of inflecting classifiers, i.e., classifiers that change form.

 Syntax

-As with other Hmongic languages, the basic word order of A-Hmao is SVO.
+As with other Hmongic languages, the basic word order of A-Hmao is subject-verb-object.
 Within the noun phrase, possessors precede possessed nouns, while relative clauses precede the nouns they modify.
-Noun phrases have the form as (possessive) + (quantifier) + (classifier) + noun + (adjective) + (demonstrative).
-Question formation in Ahmao does not involve word order change: question words generally remain in situ, rather than appear in sentence-initial position, and pseudo-clefting is also generally used in questions.
+Noun phrases have the form (possessive) + (quantifier) + (classifier) + noun + (adjective) + (demonstrative).
+Question formation in Ahmao does not involve word order change: question words generally remain in situ, rather than appearing in sentence-initial position, and pseudo-clefting is also usually used in questions.

 Overview

 A-Hmao exhibits the grammatical patterns as in the table below.